 - It is important to confirm that all products are JPMA (Juvenile Products Manufacturers Association) or ASTM (American Society for Testing and Materials).
 This means the high chair has been approved for safety standards.

-Now onto our Best High Chair of 2016 Nominees!
+Now onto our Best High Chair Nominees!

 1. Peg Perego